-- (b) is, or within the last ten years has been, a director or executive officer of any company that, while the proposed director was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, with the exception of Mr. Jean Lamarre, who until October 6, 2009 was a director of Medical Intelligence Technologies Inc., which filed for and obtained protection under the Companies' Creditors Arrangement Act and made an assignment of its property on February 9, 2010; who until October 21, 2011 was a director of privately-held Mechtronix World Corporation and certain of its Canadian subsidiaries which, on or about May 15, 2012, filed a notice of intention under the Companies' Creditors Arrangement Act and whose assets were liquidated on May 18, 2012; and who until June 2012 was a director of Mango Copper Industries Inc., which on April 17, 2012 filed a notice of intention under the Companies' Creditors Arrangement Act and obtained protection from its creditors on September 24, 2012; or - has, within the last ten years, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold his assets.
+- (a) is, or within the last ten years has been, a director, chief executive officer or chief financial officer of any company that: - (i) was subject to a cease trade order, an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under applicable securities legislation, and which in all cases was in effect for a period of more than 30 consecutive days (an "Order"), which Order was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer of such company; or - (ii) was subject to an Order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer of such company; or - (b) is, or within the last ten years has been, a director or executive officer of any company that, while the proposed director was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, with the exception of Mr. Jean Lamarre, who until October 6, 2009 was a director of Medical Intelligence Technologies Inc., which filed for and obtained protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA") and made an assignment of its property on February 9, 2010; who until October 21, 2011 was a director of privately-held Mechtronix World Corporation and certain of its Canadian subsidiaries which, on or about May 15, 2012, filed a notice of intention under the CCAA and whose assets were liquidated on May 18, 2012; and who until June 2012 was a director of Mango Copper Industries Inc., which on April 17, 2012 filed a notice of intention under the CCAA and obtained protection from its creditors on September 24, 2012; or - (c) has, within the last ten years, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold his assets.